libsdl-org/libtiff/doc/functions/libtiff.rst

 Diagnostics
 -----------

-All error messages are directed through the :c:func:`TIFFError` routine.
+All error messages are directed through the :c:func:`TIFFErrorExtR` routine.
 By default messages are directed to ``stderr`` in the form:
 ``module: message\n``.
-Warning messages are likewise directed through the :c:func:`TIFFWarning` routine.
+Warning messages are likewise directed through the :c:func:`TIFFWarningExtR` routine.

 See also
 --------